-The Declaration has been drafted in close cooperation with country representatives, through the OPSI National Contact Points1, and through the OECD's Public Governance Committee2.
+The Declaration has been drafted in close cooperation with country representatives, through the OPSI National Contact Points, and through the OECD's Public Governance Committee.
 However, innovation is about learning, and the Declaration will be made stronger if it is informed by the insights and experiences of a wider audience of public sector innovation practitioners.

-The below material provides some background about the draft Declaration that may help inform contributions through the consultation portal at https://mymadison.io/documents/oecd-innovation-declaration.
+The below material provides some background about the draft Declaration that may help inform contributions through the consultation portal at https://survey2018.oecd.org/Survey.aspx?s=dc294596d5134eada5ce4add62617bec.